defra-design/aqie-design-history/app/posts/private-beta/sprint-12.md

 ## Planning activities in sprint 12

-During sprint 12 we held a number of workshops, the first to map our known personas across a potential air quality alert service.
+During sprint 12, we held several workshops.
+The first workshop was to map our known personas across a potential air quality alert service.

 The personas were: